 It’s great to have a viewfinder on a compact camera and the LX100 II’s is just about the right size.
 You don’t feel like you’re peeping through a keyhole like you do with the Sony RX100 cameras.

-The metering system also takes quite a lot in its stride so you don’t have to use the exposure compensation control that often – and not when you wouldn’t expect to.
+The metering system takes quite a lot in its stride so you don’t have to use the exposure compensation control that often – and not when you wouldn’t expect to.

 Follow the link to browse and download full resolution images

-The only disappointment is the lack of a tilting screen.
+The only real disappointment is the lack of a tilting screen.
 Why am I banging on about that?
 Well, the LX100 II is a great tool for creative photography.
 It encourages you to think about composition at the shooting stage and offers plenty of control to enable you the capture the decisive moment just as you picture it.
 Having a tilting or vari-angle screen would make so much easier to shoot from creative angles.
 You could bag a shot quickly and unobtrusively.